Owner dashboard

 Questions, answered.

-Tiles refresh on page load and after every action (approve, reject, mark paid, edit shift).
-Punch isn't push-streaming yet — pull-to-refresh on iOS and a page reload on web pull the latest.
+Tiles refresh on page load and after every action (approve, reject, mark paid, edit shift), and the on-shift-now timer ticks live on screen.
 For most owners running 5–25 employees, that's the right cadence.

 Does the dashboard scale to multi-org users?

 Yes.
-If you're an owner or manager in more than one organization, the AppNav has an org switcher.
-Every dashboard surface — KPIs, on-shift list, pending preview — scopes to whichever org you've selected.
+If you're an owner or manager in more than one organization, we have an org switcher.
+Every dashboard surface, KPIs, on-shift list, pending preview, scopes to whichever org you've selected.

 Can employees see the dashboard?

-No. Employees see the Now view at the same /app URL — that's their punch-in screen with the live shift card.
-The owner / manager dashboard is role-aware: only the owner and manager roles see KPIs and queues.
+No. Employees see the Now view, that's their punch-in screen with the live shift card and recent shifts.
+Your org is role-aware, so only the owner and manager roles see sensitive KPIs and queues.

 What does the 'on shift now' list show?

-Every employee whose latest punch-in has no matching punch-out yet, with the duration ticking up live.
-If someone forgot to punch out, you'll see them stuck there with a runaway counter — that's a useful signal for managers.
+Punched in employees and how long they've been on the clock.
+If someone forgot to punch out, you'll see them stuck there with a runaway counter, that's a useful signal for managers.

 Set up in a minute.